SoubheekRoy/SoubheekRoy/README.md

 - 🌱 I’m currently learning React.
 - 🌱 I'm currently pursuing BCA.
 - 💞️ I’m looking for a job.
-- 📫 How to reach me
+- 📫 How to reach me: https://www.linkedin.com/in/soubheek-roy

 <!---
 SoubheekRoy/SoubheekRoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.